lasselegend/Pong_Web/README.md

 Pong Game

-Converted from Python to Javascript and running with github pages
+Converted from Python to Javascript and running with Github pages